 Fresno Grizzlies Game Notes at Visalia

 The Grizzlies and Rawhide continue their six-game series tonight.
 First pitch is scheduled for 6:30 pm PT from Valley Strong Ballpark.
-Grizzlies RHP McCade Brown and Rawhide LHP Avery Short are the probable starters.
+Grizzlies RHP Brayan Castillo and Rawhide RHP Peniel Otano are the probable starters.
+I have attached the roster/game notes.

-EXTRA, EXTRA, READ ALL ABOUT IT: Last night, the Grizzlies defeated the Visalia Rawhide 6-3 in 12 innings from Valley Strong Ballpark.
-The 12-inning thriller was the longest game in terms of innings since the Grizzlies became a Rockies affiliate.
-Prior to that, the longest-inning game was 11 frames between the same two teams on May 14, 2021 at Chukchansi Park.
-The win gave the Grizzlies their ninth straight road victory, tying their longest away win streak from last season (July 9-18).
-The 3-hour and 32-minute barn burner saw the squads combine for 22 hits (seven for extra-bases), 12 walks and 32 strikeouts.
-Both offenses had 11 hits with seven total players notching multi-hit affairs.
-The Grizzlies lineup struck out 16 times, breaking their season-high while the Fresno pitching staff punched out 16, matching their 2022 best mark.

-HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide continue their first series against one another tonight at Valley Strong Ballpark, the first of two meetings at Visalia.
-Fresno is now 21-5 against Visalia in the last two seasons, outscoring the Rawhide 160-107.
+HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide continue their first series tonight against one another at Valley Strong Ballpark, the first of two meetings at Visalia.
+Fresno is now 21-6 against Visalia in the last two seasons, outscoring the Rawhide 163-111.
 The 19 wins against the Rawhide last year were the most against one team in a single season in Grizzlies franchise history.
 Of those 19 wins, 12 of them came at Chukchansi Park, where Fresno swept Visalia two separate times.
+On the other side, four of the Rawhide's six wins have come via one-run walk-offs.
 The two cities are 39.26 miles from one another, or if you drive non-stop, 43 minutes or so.
 From Fresno to Visalia, you would drive in a southeast direction, following the CA 99 route.

 ROARING ON OFFENSE: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
-The Grizzlies lead all Single-A teams in batting average (.275), homers (35), hits (279), total bases (456), slugging percentage (.450) and OPS (.809).
+The Grizzlies lead all Single-A teams in batting average (.273), homers (36), hits (285), total bases (466) and slugging percentage (.447).
 Not only is Fresno leading some of these categories, but they are substantially higher than the rest of the level.
-The Grizzlies batting average is .21 points higher than the team in second (Fredericksburg) and their slugging percentage is .28 points higher than the next team (Rancho Cucamonga).
-They also have 28 more hits and 31 more total bases than the respected second place squad (Rancho Cucamonga).
-Overall, the Grizzlies rank tied for seventh in batting average, ninth in OPS and tied for 10th in slugging percentage in all of Minor League Baseball.
+The Grizzlies batting average is .17 points higher than the team in second (Rancho Cucamonga) and their slugging percentage is .16 points higher than the next team (Rancho Cucamonga as well).
+They also have 17 more hits and 14 more total bases than the respected second place squad (Rancho Cucamonga).
+Overall, the Grizzlies rank eighth in batting average, tied for ninth in OPS and tied for 10th in slugging percentage in all of Minor League Baseball.

 "BEAR"ING DOWN ON THE REST OF THE LEAGUE: Currently, four Grizzlies hitters rank in the Top 10 of the California League in batting average.
-Braiden Ward leads the league with a .394 average and nine hit-by-pitches.
-The Merced native also ranks first in OBP (.500), slugging percentage (.634) and OPS (1.134).
-Warming Bernabel currently sits third at a .340 average.
-Bernabel is riding a 2022-best and team-long 12-game hit streak with four homers, five doubles, 15 RBI and 12 runs in that span.
-Braxton Fulford sits seventh at .315 and Adael Amador ranks ninth at .310 to round out the Fresno batters.
-Amador was named California League Player of the Week April 25-May 1 while Fulford had a seven-game hit streak from April 24-May 4.
+Braiden Ward leads the league with a .382 average (.42 points higher than the second place batter) and nine hit-by-pitches.
+The Merced native also ranks first in OBP (.484), slugging percentage (.605) and OPS (1.089).
+Warming Bernabel currently sits third at a .333 average, Braxton Fulford ranks seventh at .302 and Adael Amador sits ninth at .301.

-FROM HOOSIER TO BEAR: Tonight, the Grizzlies will hand the ball to Rockies #29 prospect McCade Brown, who will make his second start in a Fresno uniform.
-The 2021 3rd-round draft pick joined the Grizzlies rotation on May 2nd after spending the first month of 2022 with the ACL Rockies.
-Brown started his professional career last summer with the ACL Rockies (rookie ball), appearing in four games (three starts).
-He hurled eight innings, allowing seven runs (six earned) while striking out nine.
-Brown was selected by the Rockies in the 3rd round of the 2021 MLB June Amateur Draft out of Indiana University.
-He spent three years with the Hoosiers and anchored the rotation for the first time in his final season.
-Brown made 12 starts and had a 5-4 record with a 3.39 ERA.
-He was an important piece of an Indiana pitching staff that finished No. 3 in the country in ERA and now looks to continue his success with the Grizzlies.
-Read more about Brown on Page 2.
+SECOND OUTING SUCCESS: Last night, Grizzlies pitchers McCade Brown and Jarrod Cande had successful second outings in a Fresno uniform.
+Brown took a no-decision after five stellar innings.
+The righty allowed one earned run on two hits and a pair of walks while striking out 10.
+The 10 punchouts were a career-high for the Indiana product and a team-high for the Grizzlies this season.
+Jarrod Cande suffered the touch-luck defeat after three frames of work.
+Cande fanned a career-best five batters and did not issue a walk.

+TIME TO DOMINATE WITH CASTILLO: The Grizzlies give the ball tonight to Brayan Castillo for the sixth time this year.
+Over his first two starts, Castillo did not allow an earned run while fanning eight over 9.2 innings.
+The 21-year old Dominican native enters his fifth professional season with the Colorado Rockies organization.
+At instructional ball, Castillo showed a 93-97 MPH fastball, a slider that showed more depth than tilt and a changeup in the high-80s.
+Read more about the righty on Page 2.

 NEW RULES IN 2022: Major League Baseball announced in March that experimental rules will expand in the California League for the 2022 season.
 The following rules include the return of the pitch clock and pickoff limits.
 Pitchers must deliver a pitch within 14 seconds with the bases empty and 18 seconds with runners on base.
 Hitters must be in the batter's box and be alert to the pitcher with nine seconds left.
 Pitchers will also be limited to two pickoff attempts or step-offs per plate appearance; any more without retiring the baserunner will effectively function as a balk.
 The league also added larger bases, increasing the size from 15 to 18 inches, a rule in place at Triple-A during the 2021 season.
 The increase is aimed to provide more room for players to operate around the bases, while modestly shrinking the distance between bases themselves.
 Additionally, the larger bases are composed of material that is expected to perform better in wetter conditions.
 Finally, teams must have a minimum of four defensive players on the infield when a pitch is delivered, with at least two infielders on either side of second base.
 The penalty for violation is an automatic ball, but if the hitter swings and gets a better outcome, the offensive team can take that.
 Goal is to increase batting average on balls in play.